codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 </android.support.v4.view.ViewPager>
 ```

 which will automatically display the page indicator for your pager.
+You might want to check out the popular [ViewPagerIndicator](http://viewpagerindicator.com/) for an improved page indicator.

 ### Define Fragments